 Do the leash laws apply to the dog parks in Chicago?

 While Chicago Park District parks have strict regulations that require animals to be leashed at all times, there are specialty dog-friendly areas that do allow animals to be off-leash.
-Any owner that partakes in the off-leash areas are required to have a permit and tag for each off-leash animal.
+Any owner that partakes in the off-leash areas is required to have a permit and tag for each off-leash animal.
 Permits are available through numerous veterinarians within the city for a fee of $5 per animal.

 Related: A Guide To Chicago’s Dog Parks